SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_GroupFieldDescriptor.md

 |--------------------|-----------|-----------------|
 | References a single DataMiner group | string | string |

 Defines a DOM field that stores the name of a DataMiner user group in the form of a `string`.
 The validity and existence of the group is not checked server-side.
-However, when displayed in the DOM LCA form, a value will be marked invalid when the group does not exist in the DMS.
+However, when displayed in the DOM low-code app form, a value will be marked invalid when the group does not exist in the DMS.

 ## Defining the FieldDescriptor